thumtblog/thumtblog.github.io/_posts/2022-10-01-PSVAE-molecule-generation.md

 2. **Merge**.
 For every two neighboring fragments $$\mathcal{F}$$ and $$\mathcal{F}'$$ in the current vocabulary, we merge them by deriving the spatial union $$\mathcal{F}\bigcup\mathcal{F}'$$.
 Here, the neighboring fragments of a given fragment $$\mathcal{F}$$ in a molecule is defined as the ones that contain at least one first-order neighbor nodes of a certain node in $$\mathcal{F}$$.
 3. **Update**.
 We count the frequency of each identical merged subgraph in the last stage.
 We choose the most frequent one as a new fragment in the vocabulary $$\mathbb{V}$$.
 Then, we go back to the merge stage until the vocabulary size reaches the predefined number $$N$$.

-> ***"Each subgraph can be seen as a small molecule, therefore we can translate subgraphs into [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) to transform the graph matching problem into string matching problem."***
+Each subgraph can be seen as a small molecule, therefore we can translate subgraphs into [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) to transform the graph matching problem into string matching problem."

 Here we present an example of implementing the algorithm on a toy dataset of three molecules: $$\texttt{C=CC=C}$$, $$\texttt{CC=CC}$$, $$\texttt{C=CCC}$$.